maciejjedrzejczyk/tldr/README.md

 # tldr

-This application provides a simple way to summarize web content on iOS devices using Ollama as the backend.
+This application provides a simple way to summarize web content on Apple devices using Ollama as the backend.
 The Apple Shortcut fetches the URL and submits it to the application.
-The application scraps the content of a received URL, sends it to an AI model managed by a local instance of Ollama for summarization, and returns the result in a readable format.
+The python application scraps the content of a received URL, sends it to an AI model managed by a local instance of Ollama for summarization, and returns the result in a readable format.

 <img src="apple-shortcut.gif" alt="tldr" width="500" height="800">